juliancwirko/react-s-alert/README.md

 ##### 6. `beep`

 You can set up your audio 'beeps'.
-Just configure your audio file path (.mp3 is prefered because it should work in every browser).
+Just configure your audio file path. (.mp3 files should work in every browser.)
 You can also configure 4 paths for 4 conditions.

 **There is no default audio sample in the package.**
 You should use sound samples which you know that you have the right to use it.